 The first part of this paper studies the combinatorial, geometric, and algebraic structure of the set of acyclic $(k,n)$-twists.
 In Section~\ref{sec:combinatorics}, we present a purely combinatorial description of the natural map~$\surjectionPermBrick$ from the permutations of~$\fS_n$ to the acyclic $(k,n)$-twists in terms of successive insertions in a $k$-twist.
 Extending the sylvester congruence of~\cite{HivertNovelliThibon-algebraBinarySearchTrees}, we show that the fibers of this map are the classes of a congruence~$\equiv^k$ defined as the transitive closure of the rewriting rule~${U a c V_1 b_1 V_2 b_2 \cdots V_k b_k W \equiv^k U c a V_1 b_1 V_2 b_2 \cdots V_k b_k W}$ where $a, b_1, \dots, b_k, c \in [n]$ are such that~$a < b_i < c$ for all~$i \in [k]$ and $U, V_1, \dots, V_k, W$ are words on~$[n]$.
-We show that this congruence is in fact a lattice congruence of the weak order, so that the increasing flip order on the acyclic \mbox{$(k,n)$-twists} defines a lattice, generalizing the Tamari lattice.
+This congruence is a lattice congruence of the weak order, so that the increasing flip order on the acyclic \mbox{$(k,n)$-twists} defines a lattice, generalizing the Tamari lattice.
 We also define a canopy map~$\surjectionBrickZono$ from the acyclic $(k,n)$-twists to the acyclic orientations of the graph~${\Gkn = ([n], \set{\{i,j\}}{|i-j| \le k})}$.
 For~$\tau \in \fS_n$, the composition~$\surjectionPermZono(\tau) = \surjectionBrickZono \big( \surjectionPermBrick(\tau) \big)$ records the relative positions in~$\tau$ of any entries~$i$ and~$j$ such that~$|i-j| \le k$, thus generalizing the recoils of the permutation~$\tau$.
 Note that this generalization of recoils was already considered by J.-C.~Novelli, C.~Reutenauer and J.-Y.~Thibon in~\cite{NovelliReutenauerThibon} with a slightly different presentation.
-To sum up, we obtain a commutative triangle of lattice homomorphisms from the weak order, via the increasing flip order on the acyclic $(k,n)$-twists, to the boolean lattice on acyclic orientations of~$\Gkn$.
-Extensions of these combinatorial properties to the increasing flip order on the vertices of the brick polytope of the subword complex~$\subwordComplex(c^kw_\circ(c), w_\circ)$ for a Coxeter element~$c$ of an arbitrary finite Coxeter group will be discussed in a future paper.
+To sum up, at the combinatorial level, we obtain a commutative triangle of lattice homomorphisms from the weak order, via the increasing flip order on the acyclic $(k,n)$-twists, to the lattice on acyclic orientations of~$\Gkn$.